apalache-mc/apalache/docs/src/tutorials/trail-tips.md

 behind the scenes, Apalache is producing constraints about all function elements for each iteration.
 Intuitively, you can think of it as being *fully copied at every iteration*, instead of one element being updated.
-From this perspective, the iteration in `NextSlow` should be less efficient.
+From this perspective, the iteration in `NextSlow` should clearly be less efficient.